arielnlee/Platypus/README.md

 ### Checkpoint export (`export_*_checkpoint.py`)

-These files contain scripts that merge the LoRA weights back into the base model for export to Hugging Face format and to PyTorch `state_dicts`.
+These files contain scripts that merge the LoRA weights back into the base model for export to HuggingFace format and to PyTorch `state_dicts`.
 They should help users
 who want to run inference in projects like [llama.cpp](https://github.com/ggerganov/llama.cpp) or [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp).